Jerrypoi/517-discussion-leader/README.md

 Answer the following questions:

 1. What new insights came out of the discussion?
+   1. We discussed the flexibility of the PUMP and all other architecture we learned.
+   2. We discussed the viability of the PUMP.
 2. Was there disagreement?
 Why?
 3. What was the consensus about the work?
+   1. We think PUMP is a novel framework but not few companies would adopt it due to it lacks portability.